tinacms/tinacms-site/content/docs/gatsby/json.md

 #### Note: required query data

-In order for the Json forms to work, you must include the following fields in your `dataJson` graphql query:
+In order for the JSON forms to work, you must include the following fields in your `dataJson` graphql query:

 - `rawJson`
 - `fileRelativePath`